Crown of the Head hair transplant: is it viable?

-Because it is a complex procedure, the plastic surgeon who will perform the crown head hair transplant will ask you some important questions to determine how advanced the hair loss is and how good the results will be. hair graft.
+Because it is a complex procedure, the plastic surgeon who will perform the crown hair transplant will ask you some important questions to determine how advanced the hair loss is and how good the results will be after the hair graft.

 First, the doctor will check if the patient has hair loss in other areas such as the entrances where it is most noticeable.
-This is because hair transplantation in an area such as the crown of the head could cause it to no longer be carried out at the entrances.
+This is because hair transplant in an area such as the crown of head could cause it to no longer be carried out at the entrances.

-Perhaps at this particular time there is less hair on the crown than in the entrances, but over time this could change, and it would be better for you in this area.
+Perhaps at this particular time there is less hair on the crown of head than in the entrances, but over time this could change, and it would be better for you in this area.
 The analysis that the medical team of CHR will give an answer about this factor in particular.

 Whatever the cause of your baldness, your surgeon will determine what progress the alopecia might have in the future.
 This study that you do will also help you determine how many follicles will be necessary for your hair transplant to be successful.

 Before the surgery, the doctor will indicate if it is feasible to perform the intervention with the amount of hair that is preserved on the sides or in the thickest places.
 If he doesn’t find enough follicles, it will be very difficult to perform this surgery on you.

-As we mentioned, the crown is the area of the head that requires more hair transplants than the entrances, for example.
+As we mentioned, the head of crown hair requires more hair transplants than the entrances, for example.
 If the baldness in this area is moderate and there is no breakthrough, it is possible to successfully perform hair transplantation.